 We love Palma, it’s so easy to get around and the city has a wonderful, relaxed vibe.
 And best of all was our decision to explore the island with a rental car, it was a unforgettable 3 days.

-Spend a few days here and start your cruise vacation immediately on an island that has it all -incredible beaches and mountains, a rich history, great shopping and a lively nightlife.
-And don’t limit your stay to Palma, we encourage you to explore the quaint Spanish villages, vinyards, olive groves and beautiful coastline towards the north and east of the island.
+Spend a few days here and start your cruise vacation immediately on an island that has it all -incredible beaches and mountains, a rich history, great shopping, and lively nightlife.
+And don’t limit your stay to Palma; we encourage you to explore the quaint Spanish villages, vineyards, olive groves, and beautiful coastline towards the north and east of the island.

-With excellent transportation options and a busy airport, Palma is both easy to get to and easy to find your way around.
+With excellent transportation options and a busy airport, Palma is easy to get to and find your way around.

-Base yourself in the centre of the Palma, and you will still be within walking distance of the marina and close to the beach.
-Further afield, the surrounding countryside is ideal for exploring by on a small group tour, with rental car or on a scooter.
+Base yourself in the center of the Palma, and you will still be within walking distance of the marina and close to the beach.
+Further afield, the surrounding countryside is ideal for exploring on a small group tour, with a rental car, or on a scooter.

-We have a detailed 3 day guide to make your visit memorable before you cruise from Palma.
+We have a 3-day guide to make your visit memorable before your cruise from Palma.
 Most cruises depart from the main Palma cruise port, easily reachable by a short taxi ride from the city center.
-Check your cruise ticket to be sure which terminal you need and find more details of how to get to the port at the end of this article.
+Check your cruise ticket to be sure which terminal you need, and find more details about getting to the port at the end of this article.

 Transport options from Palma de Mallorca Airport (PMI) to the city center

-Here are the transport options you have to get from Palma de Mallorica Airport to your city center hotel.
+Here are the transport options to get from Palma de Mallorca Airport to your city center hotel.

-Palma de Mallorica Airport is located 15km south of the city.
+Palma de Mallorca Airport is located 15km south of the city.
 You can find our expert tips on booking your flights here.

-Upon arrival at the airport and after you have gone through customs control and baggage claim, you will find services such as rental car desks, banking, a couple of cafes and a gift shop.
+Upon arrival at the airport and through customs control and baggage claim, you will find services such as rental car desks, banking, a couple of cafes, and a gift shop.

 The airport bus is our favorite way to get from the airport into the center of Palma.
-It’s easy to find, just follow the covered walkway signposted to the bus pickup area.
-Buses will be clearly marked into the city.
+It’s easy to find; follow the covered walkway signposted to the bus pickup area.
+Buses will be marked into the city.

-You will need to take the blue, green and white EMT bus.
+You will need to take the blue, green, and white EMT buses.
 Route A1 is for rides into the city center.
 Buy your ticket from the driver upon boarding the bus.
-Have some euros in coins or small notes with you. if you are travelling with children under 5, they will travel free of charge.
-The journey time is about 40 minutes and offers 10 stops in the city center.
+Have some euros in coins or small notes with you.
+If you travel with children under 5, they will travel free.
+The journey is about 40 minutes and offers ten stops in the city center.

 There are plenty of licensed taxis at the airport.
-Look for the offical Palma Airport Taxis which are white with a red and yellow stripe.
+Look for the official Palma Airport Taxis, which are white with a red and yellow stripe.
 Most taxis are metered.
-The airport is 15km from Palma and a taxi journey should cost you around 35 euros.
+The airport is 15km from Palma, and a taxi journey should cost you around 35 euros.

 If you want the freedom to explore the island whenever you want, then renting a car is easy from the airport.
-Big brands such as Hertz, Avis, EuropCar and Alamo are all located at the airport.
+Big brands such as Hertz, Avis, Europcar, and Alamo are all located at the airport.
 Book in advance and ensure you have the appropriate insurance.
-And do remember to check if you need to apply for an international driving licence before you leave home.
+And do remember to check if you need to apply for an international driving license before you leave home.

 Where to stay in Palma

-We have a selection of recommend hotels that are firm favorites for cruise passengers and for ourselves when visiting the city.
+We have a selection of recommended hotels that are firm favorites for cruise passengers and ourselves when visiting the city.

-The hotels are located either in the center or close to the attractive Marina.
-They offer modern and spacious rooms and are ideal hotels to stay in before you cruise from Palma.
+The hotels are either in the center or close to the attractive marina.
+They offer modern and spacious rooms and are ideal hotels to stay in before your cruise from Palma.
 The marina is located about 2,5km from the Old Town in the center, so choose the location that suits you best:

 - Hotel Victoria Grand Melia